cesar-guillen/TFM/README.md

 Uploaded reports persist under `./data/uploads/`; the vector store persists under `./data/chroma/`; Ollama models persist in the `ollama_models` volume.

-To rebuild the ATT&CK knowledge base from a newer MITRE release (re-embeds via Ollama and rewrites the bundled seed — see CLAUDE.md):
+To rebuild the ATT&CK knowledge base from a newer MITRE release (re-embeds via Ollama and rewrites the bundled seed):

 ```
 docker compose exec backend python -m app.attack.build_kb --refresh
 ```

-**Note on `OLLAMA_HOST`**: inside `docker-compose.yml` this is set to `http://ollama:11434` — `ollama` is the Compose service name, resolved by Docker's internal DNS to that container's private IP on the local Compose network.
+**Note on `OLLAMA_HOST`**: inside `docker-compose.yml` this is set to `http://ollama:11434`; `ollama` is the Compose service name, resolved by Docker's internal DNS to that container's private IP on the local Compose network.
 This is still entirely local (no traffic leaves the host); it's just how containers address each other instead of `localhost`, since each container has its own network namespace.

 ### Uploads and limits